brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/demos/8_DBFreeingUpUnusedSpace.md

       <img width="550" alt="image" src="https://github.com/user-attachments/assets/bd6cbfa5-aec0-48d6-a8dc-440023bca0d0">

-    - Filegroup Space Usage: This query provides information about space usage by filegroups, including the filegroup name, total size, used space, and free space:
+    - Filegroup Space Usage: This query provides information about space usage by filegroups, including the filegroup name, total size, used space, and free space.

         ```sql
         -- Calculate the total size, used space, and free space for each filegroup